nikosajadi/react-api-joketeller/COMMENTS.md

 I believe that in larger projects, it's essential to break down the code into more components.
 For example, even a button can be a separate component to keep the codebase modular and easier to maintain but here it is unnecessary.

+**Step 13**
+## Testing Core Functionalities of the App Component
+I created a test plan using Jest.
+To get started, I’ll need to install the necessary libraries.
+My focus is on testing both the components and the main App component.